juanma-wp/users-headless-nextjs-playground/README.md

 ## How it works

-- The custom server (`server-next.js`) launches both Next.js and a WordPress Playground instance.
+- The application uses standard Next.js with WordPress Playground integration via API routes.
 - API routes (`/api/login`, `/api/profile`, `/api/logout`) handle authentication and user data, proxying requests to the in-memory WordPress.
 - The login page provides a styled form; the dashboard is protected and displays user info from WordPress.
 - At `/wp` we have access to the WP installation so we can do requests to the WP REST API to `/wp/wp-json/wp/v2`